wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-server/step-by-step.rst

 Wazuh server cluster installation and configuration
 ----------------------------------------------------

 Install the Wazuh server as a single-node or multi-node cluster according to your environment needs.
-If you want to install a single-node cluster, follow the instructions to install the Wazuh manager and the Wazuh forwared, and proceed directly with :ref:`installing the Wazuh interface <wazuh_interface_step_by_step>`.
+If you want to install a single-node cluster, follow the instructions to install the Wazuh manager and the Wazuh forwared, and proceed directly with :ref:`installing the Wazuh interface <wazuh_interface_installation>`.

 The installation process is divided in three stages.